rickSteR1973/my-projects/README.md

 # My Portfolio

 Hi!
-I'm [your name], a web developer with a passion for building secure and user-friendly applications.
+I'm Raj, a web developer with a passion for building secure and user-friendly applications.
 This README serves as a brief overview of my projects and skills.

 ## Projects